yofabronecoforo/C6EGHV/README.md

 ### Compatible Mods
 Should work with other mods that add new Goody Hut (sub)types, with the following caveats:
 - Any rewards which EGHV does NOT recognize will **NOT** appear in the Goody Hut picker; these must be configured and recognized to do so.
 If you would like any Goody Huts provided by a particular community project to be reflected within the picker when said project is enabled, please open an issue with the project details, and it will be considered.
   - Note that the above means EGHV has no interaction with unrecognized Goody Hut rewards beyond potentially spawning hostile villagers after receiving such a reward.
-- New Goody Hut rewards provided by recognized content will appear in the Goody Hut picker when enabled, and disabling any of these rewards via the picker will eliminate their chances of appearing ingame.
-Currently, in addition to official content and C6GUE components, the following community project(s) provide content recognized by EGHV:
-  - Wondrous Goody Huts

 See the Conflicts section below for exceptions.

+New Goody Hut rewards provided by recognized content will appear in the Goody Hut picker when such content is enabled.
+Such content can then be manipulated via the picker and any other configuration settings EGHV provides.
+All such content should function normally as the Primary reward, but may require additional configuration to be provided as a Bonus Reward.

+#### Wondrous Goody Huts
+This community project is explicitly recognized by EGHV.
+Primary rewards provided by it are handled directly by it.
+Bonus Rewards provided by it are not currently supported.
+- (placeholder)

 # Installation
 ## Automatic